mahmoudnafifi/SIIE/README.md

 7. gdal 3.0.4

 The original experiments were done using Matlab 2018b.
-However, the provided code for Matlab 2019b or higher gives almost the same results.
+The provided code for Matlab 2019b or higher gives almost the same results.
 The PyTorch code is provided to make it easy for PyTorch users; however, there is no guarantee to get the same results.

 ### Quick start